Labour frontbencher apologises for calling SNP MP 'ridiculous and pointless'

 Mr MacNeil shouted he accepted it.

-Further acrimony came when Alba MP Neale Hanvey questioned whether the Labour frontbencher suggested there “needs to be violence” for Scotland to claim independence, making a comparison with Irish history.
+Later Mr Murray clashed with Alba MP Neale Hanvey after he claimed the Labour politician has suggested there “needs to be violence” for Scotland to claim independence.

 Mr Murray replied: “If that is the kind of argument we are getting from the Alba party who was elected as an SNP Member of Parliament, then the people of his constituency of Kirkcaldy and Cowdenbeath should reflect very seriously on what they should do at the next general election.”